zeruhur/cosmiccreatures/docs/bio-guerrilla.md

 ### Bio-Guerrilla
-7 HP, 2 Armor, 8 STR, 10 DEX, 6 WIL, Biomechanical Prosthetics (dX, Superhuman Agility, Camouflage)
+5 HP, 2 Armor, 12 STR, 10 DEX, 6 WIL, Biomechanical Prosthetics (d8, sharp claws)

 - A hybrid between human and animal, enhanced with biomechanical prosthetics.
 Possesses superhuman agility, sharp claws, and the ability to blend into the surrounding environment.
 - Exhibits a blend of organic and mechanical traits, making it a versatile and formidable combatant.